top of page

 Managing Synthetic Data Responsibly with myLaminin

-1. Security and Access Control remain important, even when working with synthetic data.
+Even when working with synthetic data, security and access control remain paramount.
 While privacy risks may be reduced, protections are still necessary.
-Role-based access control is essential, hence, myLaminin allows management of who can access which datasets or even which parts of a dataset.
-The platform can also restrict viewing of those to only authorized team members. myLaminin supports tagging data as PHI (Protected Health Information) and hiding or masking those fields for users who don’t have PHI clearance.
+Role-based access control is essential.
+Therefore, myLaminin facilitates the management of who can access which datasets or even specific parts of a dataset.
+Users can restrict data visibility to only authorized team members.
+Additionally, myLaminin supports tagging data as PHI (Protected Health Information) while hiding or masking those fields for non-PHI clearance users.

 Addressing GDPR and the 'Right to Be Forgotten'